How to remove 'n' from a string in Python

 Common errors and challenges

-When removing characters from strings, you might encounter a few common errors that can lead to bugs or slow performance.
+When removing characters from strings, you might run into a few common pitfalls that can trip you up if you're not careful.

-+=operator inside a loop can be inefficient, especially with large amounts of data.
-Each time you use+=, Python creates an entirely new string.
-A much faster method is to add your characters to a list and then use''.join()to combine them all at once.
+Building a string inside a for loop with the += operator can be slow with large amounts of data.
+Each time you use result += char, Python creates a new string in memory.
+A more efficient method is to append characters to a list and then use ''.join() to build the final string all at once.

 Forgetting that strings are immutable when using replace()